robinhood/faust/docs/userguide/models.rst

 so if you require high precision you must use :class:`~decimal.Decimal`.

-The built-in JSON encoder will convert these to strings in the json payload, so to have them automatically converted back into decimals you must enable the ``decimals=True`` option:
+The built-in JSON encoder will convert these to strings in the json payload, that way we do not lose any precision.

 .. sourcecode:: python

     from decimal import Decimal
     import faust

-    class Order(faust.Record, decimals=True, serializer='json'):
+    class Order(faust.Record, serializer='json'):
         price: Decimal
         quantity: Decimal